queryluke/masseffect-5e/static/data/rules/08-04-systems.md

 member (as discussed below).

 #### Replacing systems
-If a system breaks and must be replaced, you loose any upgrades to that system and must purchase a new one for 300,000 credits.
+If a system breaks and must be replaced, you lose any upgrades to that system and must purchase a new one for 300,000 credits.

 <ai-dialog title="Months Without Maintenance" component="without-maintenance"/>